Aliyun OSS

 <OSS_ENDPOINT>

-Use the mount table operations to add a new mount point, specifying the Alluxio path to create the mount on and the OSS path as the UFS URI.
+Use the to add a new mount point, specifying the Alluxio path to create the mount on and the OSS path as the UFS URI.
 Credentials and configuration options can also be specified as part of the mount command by specifying the --option

 An example command to mount oss://<OSS_BUCKET>/<OSS_DIRECTORY>